drasi-project/docs/docs/content/reference/command-line-interface/_index.md

 **Arguments and Flags**:
 - `<resource-type> <resource-id>`: specifies the type and the ID of the resource to delete.
-- `-f|--files <file>`: Specifies the YAML file containing the definitions f the resources to delete.
-This is a convenience that allows you to use the same YAML file used to create resources to delete them.
+- `-f|--files <file> <file> <...>`: Specifies one or more YAML files containing the definitions of the resources to delete.
+This is a convenience that allows you to use the same YAML files used to create resources to delete them; only the resource types and names from the files are relevant, the rest of the definitions are ignored.
-- `-n|--namespace <namespace>`: Specifies the namespace where the resources should be applied.
+- `-n|--namespace <namespace>`: Specifies the namespace where the resources to be deleted are hosted.
 If not provided, the default namespace configured using the `drasi namespace set` command is used.
 - `-h|--help`: Display help for the `delete` command.

 **Usage Example**:
 The following command will delete all the resources defined in the `drasi-resources.yaml` file.
 It will delete them from the Drasi environment running in the `demo` Kubernetes namespace.

 ```
-drasi delete -f resources/source.yaml -n demo
+drasi delete -f resources/drasi-resources.yaml -n demo
 ```

 Alternatively, the following command deletes a single **Source** resource named **Facilities** from the current default namespace: